Impartial Selection with Additive Approximation Guarantees: Lower Bounds

-This definition allows for a large class of impartial mechanisms.
+This definition allows for a large class of mechanisms.
 For example, the special case of sample mechanisms with $|S|=1$ (in which, the winner has in-degree at least $1$), coincides with all negative unanimous mechanisms defined by Holzman and Moulin~\cite{moulin13}.
 Indeed, when $|S|=1$, the set $W$ in never empty and the winner has in-degree at least $1$.
 This is not however the case for $|S|>1$, where $W$ could be empty when all vertices in $S$ have outgoing edges destined for vertices in $S$ and no winner can be declared.
-Characterizing all sample mechanisms is an outstanding open problem.
-We are able to provide a first step, by providing a characterization for the class of strong sample mechanisms.
-Informally, in such mechanisms, vertices cannot affect their chance of being selected in the sample set $S$.
+Characterizing all impartial sample mechanisms is an outstanding open problem.
+We are able to provide a first step, by providing a characterization for the more restricted class of impartial and strong sample mechanisms.
+Informally, in strong sample mechanisms, vertices cannot affect their chance of being selected in the sample set $S$.